Living the Dream, Day 5 – A Wild Ride in the Grand Canyon Supergroup

 Saturday, May 9, 2015: Up early.
 Slept fairly well last night, after organizing sandy tent stuff and composing Friday’s journal entry in the dwindling daylight.
 Camped beneath walls of the Precambrian Dox Formation and Cardenas Lava.
 It looks like yesterday’s storm has passed, leaving lingering thready clouds and a sunrise reflecting orange on the distant cliffs.
 Or is it pink?
 Or burnished yellow–gold–chrysanthemum?

+We are advised to put on our long thermals in anticipation of today’s frigid ride.
+Kris and I are glad that we each have a blue bag full of layers and rain gear.
+Hypothermia is something we hope to avoid.
 After a tasty breakfast (more scrambled eggs and cowboy coffee!) we gather along the river bank in our bucket brigade and heave every bit of camp gear back onto the boat.
 Another day of rafting on the Colorado River has been launched.

 We take a short hike to some petroglyphs (click on any pic to enlargenate